bsc-iitm/python-textbook/docs/chapter-4/lesson-4.3.md

 x inside foo = 11
 ```

-By declaring `x` to be global inside `foo`, a new local variable `x` is not created even though it appears to the left of an assignment statement in line-4.
+By declaring `x` to be global inside `foo`, we're telling the interpreter to use the value of `x`  available in the global namespace instead of associating it with a new value in the local namespace of `foo`.

 ## Built-ins

-So far we have been freely using built-in functions like `print`, `int`, `input` and so on.
-At some level, these are also names in Python and these also get resolved during run-time.
-There is a separate namespace called `builtins` where these functions are defined.
+So far we have been blindly using built-in functions like `#!py print`, `#!py int`, `#!py input` and so on.
+At some level, these too are names in Python and these also get resolved during run-time.
+There is a separate namespace called `builtins` where all the built-in functions, data types and exceptions in python are defined and stored.

 Consider the following code: